What’s the best thing to do for sleep?

 Sleep—at least most of the time—takes place in the bedroom.

-But for many people with sleep issues, because it’s been the setting for so many sleepless nights, their bedroom can actually make it harder to fall asleep.
+But for many people with sleep issues, because it’s been the setting for so many sleepless nights and waking up at 3 a.m. or 4 a.m., their bedrooms can actually make it harder to fall asleep.

-According to Melissa Milbert, LPC, a therapist who regularly uses CBT-I in her practice to help clients with sleep issues: a key component of CBT-I is transforming the bedroom (and the sensory bedroom experience, including lighting and activities) in order to optimize our behavior and the environment for sleep.
+According to Milbert, a key component of CBT-I is transforming the bedroom (and the sensory bedroom experience, including lighting and activities) in order to optimize our behavior and the environment for sleep.

-This includes things like strictly limiting bedroom activities to sleeping and sex, removing stimuli from the bedroom—like TVs, cell phones, or harsh lighting—and creating a more consistent sleep and wake schedule.
+This includes strictly limiting bedroom activities to sleeping and sex, removing stimuli from the bedroom—like TVs, cell phones, or harsh lighting—and creating a sleep hygiene routine, including consistent bedtime and wake schedule throughout the week.

 Cognitive restructuring is essential to CBT-I

 Since CBT is all about changing thought patterns, it makes sense that CBT-I aims to change thoughts that interfere with your ability to get a good night’s rest.

 “Cognitive restructuring tackles the common thought distortions that can become sleep-interfering,” says Milbert.

 For example, many of us who struggle with sleep issues develop anxious thoughts about our ability to fall asleep—and those anxious thoughts can end up keeping us awake—creating a vicious cycle.

 “The frustration and worry of repeatedly not sleeping can reinforce negative thinking patterns that in and of themselves can get in the way of sleep,” according to Milbert.